What To Do About Bees On Your Phoenix Property

 - Stacks of sawdust and pollen under their entrance openings

-- Seeing any carpenter bees at all
+- Seeing carpenter bees themselves

 How Can Phoenix Bees Be Prevented?

-- Clean gutters and vents often.
+- Clean your gutters and vents often.

 - Seal gaps and crevices in foundations, windows, and doors.